Teodor-Dumitrescu/EventApp/README.md

 # EventApp
 Project done by me and my classmate Marius Dariescu for our Software Development Methods course.
-(In progress...)

 ## Extracted from section 7 in Tehnical Description - Wiki